 If you see a fire, however small, call 999 immediately.

-Give the SFRS fire control room staff as much detail as possible.
+Give the SFRS control firefighters as much detail as possible.
 If you know the best access point, please let them know.
 If it is safe to do so, stand by the access point and speak to fire crews when they arrive.

 More information